 Related to Protection and Rehabilitation

 Since the major goals of probation and parole are to protect society from crime and to rehabilitate the offender, conditions of probation and parole must be reasonably related to one or both of these objectives.
 If a condition does not relate to these objectives, it will likely be struck down by the courts.
-In practice, this gives judges very wide latitude in selecting conditions that may be related to these goals.
+In practice, this gives judges a very wide latitude in selecting conditions that may be related to these goals.
 Many courts have struck down conditions of probation that were obviously intended to be “scarlet letter” punishments.

 Several courts have nullified conditions that were contrary to constitutionally protected actions.
 When constitutional rights are at stake, the government will usually have to establish a compelling state interest in violating the right.
 In other words, the appellate court will balance the interest the state has in curtailing the right with the cost to the offender.
 Some rights are afforded greater protection by the court than other rights.
 These special liberties are often referred to as fundamental rights.
 The freedom of the press, freedom of assembly, freedom of speech, and freedom of religion are among these fundamental rights.
 For example, courts have struck down conditions that required an offender to attend Sunday school on a regular basis.
 The court reasoned that forcing someone to participate in a church activity violated the offender’s freedom of religion.
 As previously discussed, Fourth Amendment rights are not nearly so well protected.